In The Heart of Energy Democracy

 How did you come to this work?

-My first two years out of undergrad were spent working with an organization called Co-op Power, based in Massachusetts.
-Myself, and my current co-founder, Ben Underwood, were on the team that pioneered that energy cooperative community solar program.
-This included everything from helping to find sites, to organizing community forums and meetings.
-And then, a lot of finance training.
-Which turned out to be the biggest factor.
-When we think about the barriers to democratizing energy, which is in our world, democratizing finance, a lot of energy projects are incredibly expensive, and they need capital upfront.
+I spent my first two years out of undergrad working with a Massachusetts-based organization called Co-op Power.
+Resonant Energy’s current co-founder Ben Underwood and I were on the team that pioneered the energy cooperative community solar program.
+This included everything from finding sites to organizing community forums and meetings to finance training.
+The barriers to democratizing energy are financial - a lot of energy projects are incredibly expensive, and they need capital upfront.

 The more community-led they are, and the more community benefiting they are, the less likely it is that institutional capital is going to provide the nuts and bolts things you need.

-Like construction loans, and equity and debt, in order to give you the money you need to go forth and build.
-A vast majority of my work went into learning how to do all the complexities of solar financing and development.
-Working with particularly high-net worth, or social impact investors, who were filling that gap, where banks were not willing to go.
-They said, "We're willing to put our cash up, as an investment."
-As an impact investment to see some of these high-impact projects move forward, and in a larger sense, to really seed the market.
-Eventually we want larger, institutional capital to be serving these projects.
+The vast majority of my early work went into learning how to do all the complexities of solar financing and development and working with particularly investors who would fill that gap where banks would not.
+Eventually we would like to see larger, institutional capital to be serving these projects.
 But for now, impact investors are raising their hand, and saying, "We're going to move this market out, ahead of the more conservative investing arms in our society."

 How do you define energy democracy?

-People go a few different directions on that, particularly on ownership, which is something we've struggled with for a long time.
-We define energy democracy as expanding access, particularly in under-invested communities, which means you haven't had access to the tools, and resources, to plan, develop, and benefit from clean energy projects.
-A sense of ownership, of our energy system, and the ability to benefit from it, financially, regardless of race, income, creed, or other qualifiers, is what's important.
+We define energy democracy as expanding access, particularly in under-invested communities - this means you haven't had access to the tools and resources to plan, develop, and benefit from clean energy projects.
+It means a sense of ownership of our energy system, and the ability to benefit from it, financially, regardless of race, income, creed, or other qualifiers, is what's important.

 Our definition of energy democracy plus, meaning hitting all of those targets, and then some, would be 100% community controlled.

-A framing piece that's really important to energy democracy is recognizing that energy is our single, largest industry.
-From extracting the resources, to distilling them, to distributing them, and using them in our home.
+A framing piece that's really important to energy democracy is recognizing that energy is our single largest industry, from extracting the resources to distilling them, to distributing and use.

 There's a scenario where we can change our infrastructure, without changing our balance of power, and our distribution of money.
 There is a version of the next 50 years, and in particular, the next 15 or 20, that is a corporate rollout of clean energy, at utility scale.

-Then there's the energy democracy version, which is about distributed generation in cities, and towns and villages.
+Then there's the energy democracy version, which is about energy generation in cities and towns.
 People having control of their energy, and financially benefiting from it.
-We're not paying rent to global corporations, for the rest of our lives.
-We are working on a local basis, to take control of our energy system, and to own that energy system, where that makes sense, to have it be most cost-effective, and also most resilient, in the face of a changing climate.
+We are working on a local basis, to take control of our energy system, and to own that energy system, where that makes sense, to have it be most cost-effective, in the face of a changing climate.
 That's some of the high-level framing.
 For me, that's important for understanding how we communicate it.
-Depending on who we're working with, we communicate it in a way that says, "These are the parts”, our energy's extremely complex, especially in the United States.
-With every utility, every State incentive program, we have one of the most regulated industries in the world.
-It's our role as an organizer and educator to tell them a story first.
-Capturing the imagination.
-Why it's important that we're doing clean energy.
-As far as the mechanics go, we take them as deep as they're ready to go.
+Depending with whom were working, our communication tools vary.

 The stat I like to cite is that most people spend 7 minutes a year thinking about their electric bill.

-When we talk about what that education is, it's explaining to them that if they install solar on their roof, that many kilowatt hours they produce in a given month, they no longer have to buy from the utility.
+When we talk about what that education is, it's explaining to them that if they install solar on their roof, many kilowatt hours they produce in a given month, they no longer have to buy from the utility.
 And where are they going to see those savings?
-And how is their meter going to spin backwards.
+And how is their meter going to spin backwards?
 And what policies might get triggered?
-And what is the broader discussion, in effectively, the fight with the utility, that is well underway now, over how projects get compensated.
+And what is the broader discussion, in effectively, the fight with the utility that is well underway now over how projects get compensated.

 I understand how you would approach an individual, or a company, saying, "Let's put solar on your personal roof."
 But how do you define local?
 Do you work with cities or municipalities as local entities, and not just the individual?

-That's a great question.
-One of solar's biggest, thorniest challenges right now, is that solar is both very popular, but still very poorly understood.
-It's customer acquisition costs are really high.
+One of solar's biggest, thorniest challenges right now, is that solar is both very popular but still very poorly understood.
+It's that customer acquisition costs are really high.
 It's not good at telling a story.
 It's very staff and labor intensive to find a person who wants to become a solar customer and get them to actually move forward.
-That's why a lot of our biggest companies, like SolarCity, have been going out of business.
+That's why a lot of the biggest companies, like SolarCity, have been going out of business.
 Or getting bought up by Tesla, and sold off for parts.

-Figuring out how to cost-effectively educate people about clean energy, and to build that sense of trust, that it's a good thing to do, and it's time to move forward, is a really key piece of what we do.
+Figuring out how to cost-effectively educate people about clean energy and to build that sense of trust, is a really key piece of what we do.
 Partnering with groups like municipalities is one of the ways that we do that.
 We have a partnership with The City of Melrose, north of Boston, with a pilot campaign.
 We are partnering with them on a year-long campaign to do solar on some of their larger roofs, on their small businesses, and nonprofits.
-Through that process, we are working with their energy commission, which includes many volunteers from the city, to do outreach events, to bring forth people who are board members of nonprofits, who run small businesses in the city, and to educate them about the benefits of clean energy, and why they might want to do solar.
+Through that process, we are working with their energy commission, including many volunteers from the city, to do outreach events, to bring people who are board members of nonprofits, who run small businesses in the city, and educate them about the benefits of clean energy and why they might want to do solar.

 Another version of working with public entities are the two projects underway in New York City.
-We're renting the roofs of the Brooklyn Army Terminal, which is a large, publicly-owned building by the Economics Development Corporation in New York City, to develop a low-income community floor project, on that roof.
-That will be owned and operated to benefit low-income residents in the Sunset Park neighborhood of Brooklyn.
+We're renting the roofs of the Brooklyn Army Terminal, which is a large, publicly-owned building by the Economics Development Corporation in New York City, to develop a low-income community solar project on that roof.
+It will be owned and operated to benefit low-income residents in the Sunset Park neighborhood of Brooklyn.

 We’re also renting 40 rooftops of NYCHA, which is the public, affordable housing building entity, in New York City.
 We'll be bringing the benefits of clean energy to 350 households, who live in that public, affordable housing.